cvarela0702/ipc-nextjs-frontend/RefinedPrompts.md

 ## openai-integration-setup

+**Remember to stop sharing when setting up your openai key**

 I want now to have the ability to integrate with openai.
 - Set up the project to have integration with it
 - For now don't implement any code functionality
   - just setup all dependencies and configurations requirements to start developing with it
 - if you need further clarification, ask me questions and based on answers we can go from there.

+### Verification

+- Make sure this is run: `npm install openai`
+- Set up the open ai key in the .env file

 ## recipe-images-generation

-Generated AI image with openai @web
+Generated AI image with openai
 - I want to have a way for users to submit their recipes with images generated by openai
   - based on information from the form being posted
 - I want to have a "Generate recipe image" button in the creation page @page